jaredly/geometricart/Roadmap.md

+# Fun things to do with animation:

+## Gradually build up, in a certain order
+Could be quite cool to be able to run a script to prepare things, and then have the cache be populated on subsequent runs.
+I guess I could just pass in a cache variable? yeah that sounds reasonable.
+Would maybe want a button to clear the cache or something?

 - [ ] to stabilize colorVariation, tick the rng even if the thing doesn't end up being displayed.
 Also, let's have uniform coloring for all bits of the inset.
 - [ ] can I use my fancy new algorithm to figure out clipping more robustly? seems like